Having a transplant kidney biopsy: your questions answered

 You will be admitted to Marlowe Ward at Kent and Canterbury Hospital early on the day of your biopsy.

-For reasons of safety, some people will need to stay in hospital for one night after their biopsy.
-This includes those with low kidney function (eGFR <20 ml / min) and in certain other situations.
-You will be told by your usual doctor or other member of the transplant team in advance if you need to stay in hospital overnight.
+For safety reasons, some people will need to stay in hospital for 1 night after their biopsy.
+This includes those with low kidney function (eGFR <20 ml / min).
+We will tell you in advance if you need to stay in hospital overnight.

 Do I need to bring anything with me?